markNZed/processism-react-three/storyboard.md

 ## 4.4.
 Scene: Boundaries and Permeability
 ### 4.4.1.
 Objective
-To explore how boundaries are defined, maintained, and perceived in processism, emphasizing their dynamic and permeable nature.
+To explore how boundaries are defined, maintained, and perceived in process philosophy, emphasizing their dynamic and permeable nature.
 ### 4.4.2.
 Animation
 A collection of particles connected by dynamic arcs representing relationships between them.
 These particles first assemble into distinct entities with clear boundaries.
 Afterward, the particles disassemble and then reassemble into a different set of entities, showing how boundaries shift depending on the relations that are emphasized.
 ### 4.4.3.
 Narration
 Boundaries help us define where one thing ends and another begins.
-But in processism, boundaries aren’t fixed; they are constantly shaped by relationships and interactions.
+But in process philosophy, boundaries aren’t fixed; they are constantly shaped by relationships and interactions.

 On the screen, we see entities form, each with clear boundaries.
 But watch closely—these boundaries are not static.
 As relationships evolve, the boundaries begin to shift, and some even overlap.
 A boundary that once seemed solid now reveals its permeability, allowing interaction between what we previously saw as separate entities.

 This fluidity reflects the nature of the relationships we observe.
 Consider a social group—its boundaries might shift based on new members or changing dynamics within the group.
 Or think of a cell membrane, selectively allowing materials to pass in and out, maintaining the cell’s integrity while facilitating vital interactions with its environment.

-In processism, boundaries are shaped by the relationships we choose to emphasize.
+In process philosophy, boundaries are shaped by the relationships we choose to emphasize.
 The more we focus on certain interactions, the more those interactions define the boundary of the entity.
 This perspective challenges the idea of rigid separations, reminding us that every boundary is a reflection of the processes that shape it.

 ## 4.5.
 Scene: Emergent Process
 ### 4.5.1.
 Objective